Self Care Workshop - Yoga, Coaching & Breathwork

 - Achieve more balance in your life, by maintaining and enhancing the attention you pay to the different domains of your life in a way that makes sense to you.

-Book Your Spot£45 per ticket
+Book Your Spot£45 per adult

 Tickets refundable up to 48 hrs before event